karenpayneoregon/wpf-login-annotations-cs/article.md

 ### Recommendation 2 classic .NET Framework to .NET Core

+:heavy_check_mark:  This repository code is a great example.

 There are tools and porting tools found here.
 Before starting read the documentation then;

 Learn for instance to work with GitHub repositories as Visual Studio works well with [using Git experience](https://docs.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2019) in Visual Studio.
 Follow instructions on [this page](https://karenpayneoregon.github.io/visual-studio/gitIntro.html) to join GitHub.